Respond Blog

 We at Respond Crisis Translation forcefully condemn President Joe Biden’s executive order significantly restricting the ability of migrants who cross the southern U.S. border to seek asylum.

-Dr. Timnit Gebru: The consequences of mistranslation and language weaponization for Eritrean and Palestinian asylum seekers
+Dr. Timnit Gebru: The consequences of mistranslation for Eritrean and Palestinian asylum seekers

 As the genocide in Gaza escalates, we at Respond Crisis Translation gathered to commemorate the anniversary of the ongoing Nakba and honor Palestinian translators and interpreters.
 Dr. Timnit Gebru, an expert on AI ethics and algorithmic bias and …